DIRECTOR OF ENGINEERING // DISTRIBUTED SYSTEMS // PLATFORM OPERATIONS

 I build systems and teams that continue working long after I’ve stepped out of the critical path.

-Stay close to the metal.
+Stay close to the systems.
 Leadership without technical credibility doesn’t scale.